mndillon/toki-pona-nanpa-linja-n/README.md

 Rules:

 - Latin nanpa-linja-n numeric proper name: ...noko...
-- Numeric Cartouche: [... nena open kala open ...]
+- Numeric Cartouche: [... nena open kin open ...]
-- Abbreviated Cartouche: [... kala ...]
+- Abbreviated Cartouche: [... kin ...]
 - Abbreviation #~: ...oko...
 - If a mixed fraction is negative, the negative sign appears at the very start of the whole mixed fraction expression.